 - Epic – the same benefits as the Wow membership, plus VIP passes, towel hire, and personal training

 We looked at the classic 12-month membership and prices differ by location. énergie Fitness Old Street, London, offers this membership for £36.99 a month, plus a £9.99 joining fee.

 énergie Fitness Tunstall near Stoke-on-Trent offers this membership for £19.99 a month.
 Plus, a £10 joining fee.
 This club offers the membership with no commitment.
 Members can cancel giving 30 days’ notice from their next scheduled payment date.

 JD Gyms offer low cost, no contract gym memberships with access to quality equipment.
-The budget operator runs 75+ gyms across the UK.
+The budget operator runs around 75 gyms across the UK.